napstar-420/foodpanda-scraper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is free to use for any commerical or non-commercial purposees, but attributes should be given